Azerbaijan extends special quarantine regime | News.az

 Azerbaijan extends special quarantine regime

-Under the decision, the special quarantine regime will remain in effect until 06:00 on January 1, 2026, to prevent the spread of coronavirus (COVID-19) infection and its potential complications.
+According to the decision, the special quarantine regime in Azerbaijan has been extended until 06:00 (GMT+4) October 2, 2023, in order to prevent the spread of COVID-19 infection and its possible consequences.

+The first COVID-19 case in Azerbaijan was reported on February 28, 2020.
+The coronavirus outbreak reportedly started in the Chinese city of Wuhan - which is an international transport hub - at a fish market in late December 2019.
+The World Health Organization (WHO) on March 11 declared COVID-19 a pandemic.
+Some sources claim the coronavirus outbreak started as early as November 2019.